psyoptix/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 * Constants:
   - `B` : generator of group `G`
-  - `2n` : length in bytes (rounded to nearest even integer) of encoding of a field element in `F`
+  - `Nf` : length in bytes (rounded to nearest even integer) of encoding of a field element in `F`
   - `Np` : length, in bytes, of a point encoded as a byte string
   - `hLen` : length, in bytes, of hash function's output